 Often going with a different niche to make money, and using that money to fund a passion project, is the better way for most beginners to go.

 Most people hate their regular jobs.
-Which is sad, but people need to work to make money.
+This is sad, but people need to work to make money.
 Having control over your own income from a niche site can let you be financially independent, or only look at jobs that you want to work.

 Whether additional income, replacing a full-time income, or earning more per month than you ever have before: all of these are possible with a good niche website.